Clintonlombard/recipe-book/README.md

-i created a recipe book using HTML, CSS and Javascript
+I have created a recipe book using HTML, CSS and Javascript.